Alexander Blonz

-Alexander Christoffersen Blonz (born 17 April 2000) is a Norwegian handball player for SC Pick Szeged and the Norwegian national team.
+Alexander Christoffersen Blonz (born 17 April 2000) is a Norwegian handball player for Aalborg Håndbold and the Norwegian national team.

 He made his international debut during the Gjensidige Cup 2019 against Netherlands where he scored 7 goals and was elected best player of the game.

 He made his World Championship debut in the 2019 World Men's Handball Championship against Tunisia.
-Four days later and in only his fourth game with the norwegian handball national team, he scored 8 goals against Chile and was elected best player of the game.
+Four days later and in only his fourth game with the Norwegian handball national team, he scored 8 goals against Chile and was elected best player of the game.

 He represented Norway at the 2021 World Men's Handball Championship.

-His first name is often misspelled as Alexandre, due to his French heritage.
+His first name is Alexandre, due to his French heritage, but he uses the Norwegian spelling of Alexander.